[Scroll down for news, or click on the list at the right for the latest]

 The video trailer for a new documentary "Timor to Draw the Line" gives you a glimpse of the history and context of this final struggle.

 Thanks for visiting TIMFO.
-Please scroll down for the latest news, click on some of the blog posts you can see listed on the right and look here for some ideas on what you can do, there are sample letters there to help you bring the issue to your local member of parliament.
+Please scroll down for the latest news, click on some of the blog posts you can see listed on the right and look here for some ideas on what you can do.
+There are sample letters there to help you bring the issue to your local Member of Parliament.
 Also follow us on twitter and Facebook - a great way to keep up-to-date!

 25 October 2016

 It looks like there is some hope of an agreement being brokered between Australia and East Timor that would finally see a maritime border.
-The most recent press release coming from the United Nations Conciliation Commission after meetings held in Singapore in early October was certainly very upbeat saying "All agreed we should aim to reach agreement within the timeframe of the conciliation process."
+The most recent press release coming from the United Nations Conciliation Commission after meetings held in Singapore in early October was certainly very upbeat, saying "All agreed we should aim to reach agreement within the time-frame of the conciliation process."
 With the report of the Commission due on the 19th of September 2017 that means they would need to have made serious progress on an agreement within the next 7 months.

 So is it time to pop the cork on the champagne and put our feet up?

 So for us?
 Well I think now is just a great time to let more and more people know about what is going on.
-The Time to Draw the Line movie is going to be one way to do that and we will keep you up-to-date on it's screenings.
-Also because there is a low or zero 'care factor' amongst most of our politicians we need to raise this issue in their consciousness, more than ever now that the conciliation process is underway.
+The Time to Draw the Line movie is going to be one way to do that and we will keep you up-to-date on its screenings.
+Also because there is a low or zero 'care factor' among most of our politicians we need to raise this issue in their consciousness, and more than ever now that the conciliation process is underway.
 It is important that they have a sense that people are watching and looking for a real outcome that delivers an 'international law maritime boundary' in a reasonable time frame.
-We have sample letters on the site for your local member and other activities in the pipeline to make sure our politicians are paying attention and their is some sense of accountability around this issue.
+We have sample letters on the site for your local member and other activities in the pipeline to make sure our politicians are paying attention and there is some sense of accountability around this issue.